sejal-jagtap/de_sql_guidebook/README.md

 ORDER BY avg_score DESC;
 ```

-Q. Which papers are currently under review?
+### Q. Which papers are currently under review?

 **9. WHERE, ORDER BY Command**

+Explanation:
+This query filters the papers table for those marked “Under Review” and joins with author and institution details.

 ```sql
 SELECT p.title, a.full_name AS author,p.paper_status, i.name AS institution